edenreich/rust-easyadmin/README.md

     easyadmin
 ```

-Note: replace XXX with your own configurations.
+Note: replace DATABASE_URL with your own configurations.